About Me

 Describe yourself.

-Philippine born, Aussie raised, I then moved to Europe and stayed for 20 something years (let not talk age just yet, please).
+Philippine born, Aussie raised, I then moved to Europe and stayed for 20 something years.
 In 2022, I returned to Asia and getting reacquainted to the way of life that I once knew!
 I worked in the Private and non-profit sector, juggled family life in between to raise our children.
 I have three kids (and that's it).

 Pilates entered at a later stage in my life.
 At a time when I was unaware of how little self care I was giving to myself.
 I wasn't taking time out for me, nor looking after my mind, nor my muscles as I should.